Bodayngo/master-session-key/README.md

 ```

 ## Alternatives
-The radsniff tool (available with freeradius) can also be used to calculate the MSK by decrypting the contents of
+The radsniff tool (available with freeradius) can also be used to calculate the MSK by decrypting the MS-MPPE-Recv-Key and MS-MPPE-Send-Key when passed a packet capture file containing the RADIUS authentication exchange and the RADIUS shared secret.
+Once decrypted, concatenate the two (MS-MPPE-Recv-Key + MS-MPPE-Send-Key) to get the MSK.

 ## References
 * 802.11-2020 Standard